ErlerPhilipp/dr2_logger/README.md

 ![Suspension](img/suspension.png)

-Similar to the previous plot, this one shows the suspension dislocation of individual wheels and compares sides of the car.
+This plot shows the suspension dislocation of individual wheels and compares sides of the car.
 A negative dislocation means that the spring is compressed.
-The many flat tops in the upper graph show that the suspension regularly hits the bump stops, which is very bad for the stability.
-This can even send you in the air and cause crashes.
+Quite often, the springs were fully compressed at -100 mm.
+Since there is no information transmitted from DR2, we can only assume that the bump stops were hit at this dislocation.
+Hitting the bump stops is very bad for the stability and can cause crashes.
 If you see such a behavior, you should definitely increase the ride height.
 If it's already at the limit, you can still stiffen the springs and damping.
 Better a harder suspension than hitting the bump stops.

-The middle graph displays a large positive blue peak.
-This means that the left springs are considerably more compressed than the right springs.
-A look at the upper graph shows that mostly the rear springs are affected here.
-Therefore, you should probably stiffen the rear stabilizer.
+The lower graph displays the averaged front/back and left/right statistics.
+You can see that the rear springs are more often fully compressed.
+Therefore, you should probably stiffen the rear springs or dampers.

 ![Rotation vs Suspension](img/rot_vs_susp.png)